 - destruction of, or severe damage to, the individual, or their partner’s, home

-- having to leave home because of an extreme circumstance, and
+- having to leave home because of an extreme circumstance

 - being affected by domestic or family violence, and the family member responsible leaves, or is removed from the home.

-Eligible families don’t have to meet activity test requirements.
+Eligible families won’t have to meet activity test requirements.
 This means they can access up to 100 hours of subsidised child care per fortnight.

-- 100% of the fee charged where it’s equal to or below the hourly rate cap, or
+- 100% of the fee charged where it’s equal to or below the hourly rate cap

 - up to 120% of the hourly rate cap where the fee charged is above the hourly rate cap.

-Usually, the full cost of child care will be covered.
+The full cost of child care is usually covered.

 The subsidy is paid directly to approved providers.

-The subsidy is paid for a maximum of 13 weeks per event.
+The temporary financial hardship subsidy is paid for a maximum of 13 weeks per event.

-More information for families is available on the Services Australia website.
+Families can find more information on the Services Australia website.